freeflowuniverse/crystallib/crystallib/core/base/readme.md

 Redis is used to manage the contexts and the sessions.

 - redis db 0
-    - `context:current` curent id of the context, 1+, is the DB if redis
+    - `context:current` curent id of the context, is also the DB if redis if redis is used
 - redis db X, x is nr of context
     - `context:name` name of this context
     - `context:secret` secret as is used in context (is md5 of original config secret)